fdrmrc/dealii_tests_and_practice/README.md

 # dealii_practice
 Test cases repo for the dealii C++ finite element library.
-Steps are exported as C++ Eclipse project as follows:
+Problems can be exported as C++ Eclipse project as follows:

+- Create a CMakeLists.txt with 'target' the name of your problem.cc file.
+From command line, type
+- `cmake .` to detect C/CXX compilers
-- `cmake -G "Eclipse CDT4 - Unix Makefiles" .` (don't miss the . at the end)
+- `cmake -G "Eclipse CDT4 - Unix Makefiles" .` (don't miss the `.` at the end)

 Now move to Eclipse IDE:

-- New MakeFile project with existing code
-- Select LinuxGCC or MacOSX GCC compiler
+- File -> Import -> Existing Project into Workspace
 - Browse directory of current project

-This allows you to compile.
-To run the resulting executable:
-- Run configurations -> New launch configuration: write the name of the executable
+You can compile and then run using targets or as usual from command line using make commands (see `make info` to know how to switch from debug/release mode)

 ![Screenshot](3d_L_shaped/3d_l_shaped.png)